Don't believe in the Null Hypothesis?

 • I assert that the consequence of Type I error is more severe.
 Thus, I disbelieve in the alternate hypothesis.
 Hold the fire!

-The above story is exaggerated to make this point: Subjective values affect balancing of Type I and Type II error and our beliefs on null and alternate hypotheses.
 The founders of hypothesis testing, Neyman and Pearson (1933b) asserted that there is no general rule for balancing errors; in any given case, the determination of "how the balance [between Type I and Type II errors] should be struck, must be left to the investigator."
 On the contrary, Lipsey (1990) gave a specific guideline: In basic research it is desirable to keep the probability of Type I error low.
 It is because the nature of basic research is that the researcher should be very conservative about accepting new facts or changing facts of existing knowledge.
 On the other hand, in applied research it is preferable to minimize the Type II error rate because in a situation where effective treatment is needed and not readily available, a Type II error can represent a great practical loss.

 On the other hand, Wang (1993) asserted that the Type I and Type II errors as well as the accept-reject method are useful only for certain engineers in quality control when clear rules of decision are needed.
 But in general science one can use confidence interval to solve most problems without the help from the analysis of Type I or Type II errors.